 Methods: Usingdata from the Nationwide Inpatient Sample (NIS) from 1998 to 2011, we identified patients 18 years of age or greater who underwent implantation of a LVAD and for which the date of procedurewas available.
 We calculated in hospital mortality for those patients who underwent OHT during the same hospitalization as a function of time from LVAD to OHT, adjusting for age, sex, race, household income, and number of comorbid diagnoses.
 We also compared in hospital mortality for those patients who underwent LVAD placement without OHTto mortality for patients who underwent OHT after LVAD placement.
 Finally, we analyzed the effect of time to OHT after LVAD placement on the length of hospital stay post-transplant.

 Results: 2200 patients underwent implantation of a LVAD in this cohort.
 164 (7.5%) patients also underwent OHT during the same hospitalization, which occurred on average 32 days (IQR 7.75 - 66 days) after LVAD implantation.
 Of patients who underwent OHT, patients who underwent transplantation within 7 days of LVAD implantation experienced increased in-hospital mortality compared to patients who underwent transplant after 8 days (26.8% vs. 12.2%, p = 0.0483).
 There was no statistically significant difference in patient demographics with regards to age, sex, race, household income, or number of comorbid diagnoses.
 Compared to patients who underwent LVAD implantation but did not undergo OHT, patients who underwent late OHT after LVAD had decreased mortality (12.2% vs. 27.0% p < 0.001).
 Patients who underwent early OHT after LVAD did not show a similar mortality benefit (26.8% vs. 27.0%, p = 0.946).
+Patients who underwent OHT were younger than patients who did not undergo OHT (48.2 vs. 55.3 years, p < 0.001), but were not statistically significantly different with regard to sex, race, household income, or the number of comorbid diagnoses.

 Conclusions: In this cohort of patients who received LVADs, the rate of in-hospital mortality after OHTwas lower for patients who underwent late OHT (greater than 8 days from LVAD implantation) when compared to patients who underwent OHT within 1 week of LVAD implantation, and a longer wait for OHT after LVAD placement did not correlate with longer hospital stays post OHT.